 Only the p-value comparing the odds of diabetes between black and white subjects was less than 0.05 (p-value of 0.026).
 Therefore, we can reject the null hypothesis and say with some certainty that there is a difference in the odds of diabetes between black and white race groups.
 The p-values yielded from the test of the null hypothesis comparing Asians to white subjects was 0.449, and the p-value yielded from the test comparing other race groups to white subjects was 0.438.
 In both of these cases we fail to reject the null hypothesis and do not have enough evidence to say there is a difference in odds of diabetes between these groups.
 The p-value associated with testing the null hypothesis that the odds of diabetes for white subjects is 1 (meaning the risk of diabetes is 50% ) is less than 0.001.
-Therefore, we reject the null hypothesis and can say the odds of diabetes for white subjects is not one.
+Therefore, we reject the null hypothesis and can say the odds of diabetes for white subjects is not one (it’s more intuitive to use log odds =0 -1).

+Grade: 3/3

 The inference found in (a) is the same found with this model.
 The p-value yielded from the Wald test assessing the association between diabetes and race is the same.
 The model fitted is a reparameterization of the one fitted in (a).
 The reference group is now black subjects, instead of white subjects so the odds ratios computed are comparing the odds of diabetes in each race group to black subjects.
 The overall test of association is the same, but the coefficients estimates will be different.

+Grade: 3/3

-The coefficients estimated are the odds ratios comparing the odds of diabetes between each race group and black subjects.
+The coefficients estimated are the odds ratios comparing the odds of diabetes between each race group and black subjects (not for the intercept -1).
 The odds of diabetes are 49.15% lower for white subjects compared to black subjects.
 The odds of diabetes are 67.42% lower for Asians compared black subjects.
 The odds of diabetes are 4.444% lower for other race groups compared to black subjects.
-The intercept can be thought of odds of diabetes for the reference group, black subjects.
+The intercept (the exponentiated intercept -1) can be thought of odds of diabetes for the reference group, black subjects.
 The odds of diabetes for blacks are 0.2093.

+Grade: 1/3

 Only the p-value comparing the odds of diabetes between white and black subjects was less than 0.05 (p-value of 0.026).
 Therefore, we can reject the null hypothesis and say with some certainty that there is a difference in the odds of diabetes between white and black race groups.
 The p-values yielded from the test of the null hypothesis comparing Asians to black subjects was 0.085, and the p-value yielded from the test comparing other race groups to black subjects was 0.956.
 In both of these cases we fail to reject the null hypothesis and do not have enough evidence to say there is a difference in odds of diabetes between these groups.
-The p-value associated with testing the null hypothesis that the odds of diabetes for black subjects is 1 (meaning the risk of diabetes is 50%) is less than 0.001.
+The p-value associated with testing the null hypothesis that the odds of diabetes for black subjects is 1 (it’s more intuitive to use log odds =0) (meaning the risk of diabetes is 50%) is less than 0.001.
 Therefore, we reject the null hypothesis and can say the odds of diabetes for black subjects is not one.

+Grade: 3/3